Geoportail-Luxembourg/LuxMob/README.md

     $ make

+## Cordova native apps

+### Prerequisites

+In order to build the native apps, you need to install cordova-cli first.

+    $ npm install -g cordova@3.3.1-0.4.2

+### Android

-To build the PhoneGap Android app run this command.
+To build the Cordova Android app run this command.
 A password for the keystore may be asked:

     $ make android

+### iOS

-To build the PhoneGap iOS app run this command:
+To build the Cordova iOS app run this command:

     $ make ios

+You then have to open `cordova-app/platforms/ios/geoportail.lu.xcodeproj` in XCode and run it.

 If you change the source code of the Sencha app you don't need to run `make` before running `make android` or `make ios`.
 The latter commands will build the